The following information is intended for Northrop Grumman employees impacted by regional, national, or international emergencies.

 For facilities updates across the company, call (800) 995-4318.

 if you’ve been impacted, please contact your manager regarding your status so we know you're safe.

 Employee Support of the American Red Cross Annual Disaster Giving Program

 Northrop Grumman employees may support the American Red Cross through the Annual Disaster Giving Program (ADGP), providing a reliable funding base for disaster relief services.
 Our contributions help ensure that the Red Cross can be on the scene of a disaster at a moment's notice.

 Employees may support the American Red Cross directly in a number of ways:

-Beware of Potential Internet-Based Scams and Viruses Related to Regional or National Emergencies
+Beware of Potential Internet-Based Scams and Viruses Related to Regional, National or International Emergencies

-Northrop Grumman employees should be acutely aware of the immediate potential for scams and viruses related to regional or national emergencies (such as hurricanes, fires, floods, severe storms, earthquakes or terrorist attacks) posted on the Internet.
+Northrop Grumman employees should be acutely aware of the immediate potential for scams and viruses related to regional, national or international emergencies (such as hurricanes, fires, floods, severe storms, earthquakes or terrorist attacks) posted on the Internet.